Josh Bell (gridiron football)

-Joshua Paul Bell (born January 8, 1985) is an American professional football defensive backs coach for the Toronto Argonauts in the Canadian Football League (CFL).
+Joshua Paul Bell (born January 8, 1985) is an American professional football defensive backs coach and pass game coordinator for the Saskatchewan Roughriders in the Canadian Football League (CFL).
 He played defensive back for nine years in the National Football League (NFL) and the CFL.
 He was originally signed by the San Diego Chargers as an undrafted free agent in 2008.
 He played college football at Baylor.

 Bell has also been a member of the Denver Broncos, Green Bay Packers, BC Lions, and Calgary Stampeders.

 Professional career

 San Diego Chargers

-After going undrafted in the 2008 NFL Draft, Bell was signed by the San Diego Chargers as an undrafted free agent.
+After going undrafted in the 2008 NFL draft, Bell was signed by the San Diego Chargers as an undrafted free agent.
 He was released on August 30.

 Denver Broncos

 Bell was signed to the practice squad of the Denver Broncos on September 24, 2008.
 He was promoted to the active roster on October 27 after an injury to cornerback Champ Bailey.
 In his rookie season, Bell appeared in nine games (five starts) and recorded 34 tackles and four pass deflections.
 He was waived/injured and subsequently placed on injured reserve on September 4, 2009.
-On September 10, 2009 the Broncos reached an injury settlement with Bell and released him.
+On September 10, 2009, the Broncos reached an injury settlement with Bell and released him.